Wayne Metropolitan Community Action Agency assistance programs.

-Dozens of social services and emergency assistance programs are administered by the Wayne Metropolitan Community Action Agency.
+Dozens of social services and emergency financial assistance programs are administered by the Wayne Metropolitan Community Action Agency.
 The organization provides services that offer both short term help and long term relief.
 Assistance may be available for rent, food, utility bills, job searches, foreclosure counseling and much more.
 They operate across the region, including in both metropolitan Detroit and Wayne County.

 Food programs are offered in partnership with pantries, churches, food banks, and social service groups across Wayne County.
 Both groceries and maybe even non-food items are offered.
 The agency or its partners may have some vouchers or gift certificates that can be used to shop at local retail stores as well.
 For information or referrals dial (734) 284 -6999.

 The Community Baby Shower can provide basic needs, food, meals, formula, and more for low-income expectant parents.
+This also helps single and teenage moms in Wayne County Michigan.
+Find other sources of free stuff for babies.

 A key service across Wayne County is the Intake and Referral Call Center.
 The location serves as the main point of entry to get information on social services and financial aid.
 Specialists identify client needs and provide referral to non-profit community and government resources including Emergency Utility Bill Assistance, Rental & Mortgage Assistance, Clothing, Michigan Benefits Access Program, Clothing, and other General Assistance.
 Call (734) 284-6999 or (313) 388-9799